-The cheapest cars to insure in 2019 are the Subaru Forester ($1,774 per year), Dodge Grand Caravan ($1,786), and Honda Odyssey ($1,800), according to WalletHub’s analysis of 26 vehicles that are popular on the road right now.
+The cheapest cars to insure are the Subaru Forester ($1,774 per year), Dodge Grand Caravan ($1,786), and Honda Odyssey ($1,800), according to WalletHub’s analysis of 26 popular vehicles.
 Of the 10 cheapest cars to insure, 3 are minivans, 3 are crossovers, 2 are SUVs, 1 is a pickup and 1 is a sedan.
-Minivans are the cheapest type of vehicle to insure, with an average annual premium of $1,842.
-And Nissan is the best car manufacturer when it comes to cheap insurance, as its vehicles cost an average of $2,011 per year to insure.

-WalletHub’s editors analyzed the insurance premiums for some of the best-selling vehicles from the past 10 years and provided rankings for the cheapest cars to insure in 2019 by car type, make, and model.
+WalletHub’s editors analyzed the insurance premiums for some of the best-selling vehicles from the past 10 years and provided rankings for the cheapest cars to insure by car type, make, and model.